kapilmonadi/java8to21features/README.md

 # java8to21features
-Repo containing new features added between Java 8 to Java 21
+Repo containing examples of new features added between Java 8 to Java 21